wjuncc/demo/_posts/2017-10-24-react-router-Demo4.markdown

 ## By Small and Simple Things are Great Things Brought to Pass

 The best way to build large things is to stitch small things together.

+> The best way to build large things is to stitch small things together.

 This is the real power of React Router, every route can be developed (even rendered!) as an independent application.
 Your route configuration